 How to find and fix high water pressure in your RV

 A pressure regulator is the most useful tool when water pressure is too high.
 An adjustable pressure regulator allows you to set the water to your desired psi.
-Not all pressure regulators provide this luxury.
-Many are preset within a certain range.
+Not all pressure regulators provide this luxury; many are preset within a certain range.
 If the incoming water pressure is out of range, then your pressure regulator may be faulty.
 If you have an adjustable regulator, reset it.
-If you don't notice a change after adjusting your pressure regulator, it's probably not working properly.
+If you do not notice a change after adjusting your pressure regulator, it is probably faulty.

 What is an RV water pump?

-An RV water pump is designed for motor-homes, RVs, and even boats.
-They're usually 12-volt pumps that wire directly into the 12-volt system of the RV.
+An RV water pump is designed for motorhomes, RVs, and even boats.
+They are usually 12-volt pumps that wire directly into the 12-volt system of the RV.
 Differences in pump sizes are based on the size of your RV.
 The right pump for your RV is determined by the amount of water flow and pressure required.
-For example, If you have a large 40-foot RV, then you need a larger pump.
+For example, if you have a large 40-foot RV, then you need a larger pump.
 If you have a smaller Class C RV, then you need a smaller pump.
 Most RV pumps come with a 3.5 gpm or a 5.0 gpm flow rate.

 Is an RV water pump necessary?

-If your RV has a sink or a showerhead, then it must also have an RV delivery pump.
-Water gets to the faucets and fixtures of your RV with the help of an RV water pump.
-Most RVs and boats with sleeping quarters have a storage tank and need a pump to move the water out of the tank to the point of use.
-However, you may not need an RV booster pump.
-A booster pump is only necessary if low water pressure needs to be increased.
+An RV water pump is necessary if your RV has a sink or a showerhead.
+Water reaches the faucets and fixtures of your RV with the help of an RV water pump.
+Most RVs and boats with sleeping quarters need a pump to move water from a storage tank to the point of use.
+However, not all RVs need a booster pump.
+The low range of ideal RV water pressure is 40 psi.
+If your RV’s water pressure is beneath 40 psi, a booster pump is a wise investment.